• Skip to primary navigation

 hand holding a pumpkin snickerdoodle over a reddish brown surface

 This recipe is full of pumpkin flavor, it was heavily based on my chocolate chip pumpkin cookie recipe.
 The perfect warm, spicy cookie this time of year.
+Fall season is the baking season and I have plenty of recipes to prove it.

 pumpkin snickerdoodles baked on a wire rack on a reddish brown surface with a cup of coffee, navy blue linen, cup of pumpkin puree and pumpkin pie spice